MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 ```

 ### -User
-!!!
-Exchange Server 2010, Exchange Server 2013

-The User parameter specifies the user mailbox that the permissions are being granted to on the other mailbox.

-!!!
-Exchange Server 2016, Exchange Online

 The User parameter specifies the user that you're assigning the permission to.

 The user that you specify for this parameter must be a user or security group (a security principal that can have permissions assigned).
 You can use any value that uniquely identifies the user.
 For example: